anticipated-chemistry-of-life/GNN/README.md

 ## Training
 Since HinSAGE can only predict one edge type at a time, we created two models.
 One for predicting **unknown molecules** in **known species** and one for predicting **unknown species** in **known molecules**.

-TODO
+To train the models, you can run the two Jupyter Notebooks, `HinSAGE_mol_to_species.ipynb` and `HinSAGE_species_to_mol.ipynb`.

+## Testing
 ### Molecules to species
-TODO
+With known species but unknown molecules, the model has a an accuracy of 0.94 (with threshold at 0.5 or above considered as *present*).
 ### Species to molecules
-TODO
-## Performance
-The model is split into 2 parts: One that is able to predict unknown molecules in known species and the other that should predict known molecules in unknown species.
-For now the model has a "true discovery rate" of 0.9 for molecules (unknown) to species (known) and the other has a "true discovery rate" of 0.78 for unknown SPECIES but known MOLECULES.

-##
+With known molecules but unknown species, the model has an accuracy of 0.8 (same threshold).